artem/SonyDevWorld-fetcher/README.md

 For deploying, a simple `systemd` unit file with a timer is included.

-After you've supplied your token inside the `.service` file and copied the unit and timer files into `~/.config/systemd/user/`, you can run this unit without special permissions as a user unit via
+After you've supplied your token inside the `.service` file and copied the unit and timer files into `/etc/systemd/system/`, you can run the service periodically via
-`systemctl --user daemon-reload` and then
+`systemctl daemon-reload` and then
-`systemctl --user enable --now sonydevworldbot.timer`
+`systemctl reenable --now sonydevworldbot.timer`

+For convenience, there is also an [ansible role][ansible] available.

 ### Details
 `SonyDevWorld.py` does all the heavy lifting for you.
 It posts to the Telegram